8 things you should know about wireless mesh networks

 They certainly can!
 MiraOS offers unprecedented energy efficiency – allowing for fully connected mesh devices to run from a single battery for many years, even decades.

 Not all wireless mesh networks are suitable for battery operation though, and some allows certain devices to be battery operated – while still requiring the majority of devices to have hard-wired power.
-You can read more about low energy mesh technology on our Knowledge page.
+Read more about low energy mesh technology.

 6. Are wireless mesh networks secure?